AT-AT/middleman-extensionless-helper/README.md

 # Middleman-Extensionless-Helper

-middleman-extensionless-helper is a Middleman(only for v3) extension to remove a file extension which is attached to extension-less file by the "automatically adding content extensions" feature in a build process.
+middleman-extensionless-helper is a Middleman(only for v3) extension to remove a file extension which is attached to extension-less files by the "automatically adding content extensions" feature in a build process.

 Currently, this extension only works for ERb, and works for files that are specified in the option of this extension.